 The EPC has also recently announced that it is holding (at the ERPB’s request) a free of charge stakeholders workshop focused on Person-to-Person mobile payments on 10 December 2015.

 In his article, Javier Santamaría, Chair of the EPC, outlines the progress of the EPC in relation to the various recommendations made by the ERPB.
 The article focuses on the SCT instant payment scheme, Person-to-Person mobile payments and the evolution of existing schemes.
 The EPC is committed to responding to these expectations, whilst ensuring that a multi-stakeholder process is adhered to at every stage.

-On that note, this edition of the EPC Newsletter addresses, among others, the following topics:
+This edition of the EPC Newsletter also covers the following topics:

-Please recommend the EPC Newsletter to your colleagues – a free subscription can be obtained by clicking here.
-The next issue will be published in January 2015.
+Please recommend the quarterly EPC Newsletter to your colleagues – a free subscription can be obtained by clicking here.

 EPC Latest News

 EPC and Euro Retail Payments Board Driving Innovation in PaymentsEPC progresses recommendations from Euro Retail Payments Board

 28.10.15 BY Javier Santamaría

 The Euro Retail Payments Board (ERPB), a high-level body chaired by the European Central Bank, has outlined various recommendations to the European Payments Council (EPC) in relation to instant payments, Person-to-Person (P2P) mobile payments and the existing SEPA schemes, since its launch in December 2013.
 During the June 2015 meeting of the ERPB, the EPC presented a report outlining its views on instant payments, as well as three conditions which must be met in its opinion before any further steps can be taken.
 As a result of this presentation, the EPC is preparing a proposal for the design of a SEPA Credit Transfer (SCT) instant payment scheme in euro.